 In a federated authentication, the verifier is not tightly associated with RP and is instead operated by a separate but trusted entity, the IdP.
 The PIV Card or derived PIV credential is used to authenticate the PIV cardholder to the IdP of a federation system.
 The IdP creates an assertion that represents the authentication event of the subscriber.
 The IdP sends this assertion to the RP using a federation protocol, and the RP verifies the assertion upon receipt.

-Since the IdP needs to perform the role of verifier, usually the IdP is a service directly provided by the CSP.
+In order to authenticate the subscriber, the IdP needs to perform the role of verifier for one or more PIV credentials in the PIV identity account.
+In some cases, the IdP is a service directly tied to the home agency IdMS.
 This tight coupling allows the IdP a direct view of the status of the PIV identity account and all associated PIV credentials.
-However, there are several mechanisms for an IdP to be run by a party other than the CSP.
-For example, the CSP could outsource the IdP functionality and synchronize the state of its PIV identity accounts using a provisioning protocol or similar system.
-Alternatively, the use of PKI-based PIV credentials allows an IdP to be run by a party other than the CSP.
-In this scenario, the validity of the PIV identity account is inferred from the validity of the credential presented to the third-party IdP.
+However, there are several mechanisms for a PIV IdP to be run by a party other than the home agency.
+For example, the home agency could outsource the IdP functionality and synchronize the state of its PIV identity accounts using a provisioning protocol or similar system.
+Alternatively, PKI-based PIV credentials can be verified by an IdP that is run by a party other than the home agency.
+In this scenario, the validity of the PIV identity account is inferred from the validity of the credential presented to the third-party IdP, and there is no connection to the home agency IdMS.

 The use of a federation protocol allows RPs to be shielded from the complexities and requirements of managing individual authenticators.
 When a new authentication technology is adopted, only the IdP needs to be updated in order for the entire network to benefit.
 The home agency has the option to bind and manage any number of valid PIV credentials to the PIV identity account.
 The lifecycle of adding and removing authenticators to the PIV identity account does not affect the RP, which implements only the federation protocol.

 The subject identifier asserted by the IdP to the RP is stable to the PIV identity account over time and across different authenticators, including different certificates and attribute changes such as email address or name changes.
-The subject identifier can also be generated in a pairwise fashion for use cases that require a higher degree of privacy between multiple RPs while still providing a smooth user experience for the subscriber who only has to manage one set of credentials.
+The subject identifier can also be generated in a pairwise fashion for use cases that require a higher degree of privacy between multiple RPs while still providing a smooth user experience for the subscriber.

 Many RPs need access to attributes about the subscriber, such as a display name or contact information.
 The fixed set of attributes included in a PIV certificate are presented as a whole to all RPs at which the certificate is presented, and some derived PIV credentials carry no attributes at all.
 In contrast, the attributes released during a federation transaction can vary depending on a variety of factors, including the nature of access required and the parameters of the RP.
 These attributes can include information in the PIV identity account that is not carried in any specific authenticator.
 In fact, these attributes are made available to the RP separate from the subscriber’s use of any particular authenticator.

 An RP may want to verify that the PIV identity account is still active and has not been terminated, but in many circumstances, the RP will not have direct access to the PIV identity account.
 With federated protocols, the IdP is the authority for the accounts it asserts, allowing RPs to trust that these accounts are in good and current standing according to the IdP.
-When a PIV identity account is terminated at the IdP, that account can no longer be used at any connected RPs.
+When a PIV identity account is terminated, that account cannot be used to authenticate to the IdP and therefore can no longer be used at any connected RPs.

 In advanced circumstances, the IdP and RP can engage in shared signaling about security events concerning accounts, agencies, and applications.
 These signals can inform a party about suspicious behavior with a given account or proactively indicate significant changes in an account’s status, such as termination, without the need for action on the subscriber’s part.